ZihanNing/Practical_Inline_Recon_Framework-public/README.md

 > Ning Z, et al. (2025).
 A Framework for Inline Parallel Multi-Sequence Reconstructions: A Head Motion Correction Application.
 Proceedings of the International Society for Magnetic Resonance in Medicine (ISMRM), Abstract 0032.

-> [In submission] Ning Z, et al. *"From Offline to Inline Without Pain: A Practical Framework for Translating Offline MR Reconstructions to Inline Deployment Using the Gadgetron Platform."* (2025)
+> [In submission] Ning Z, et al. *"From Offline to Inline Without Pain: A Practical Framework for Translating Offline MR Reconstructions to Inline Deployment Using the Gadgetron Platform."* (2025).
+Please cite the preprint: https://doi.org/10.48550/arXiv.2509.06473

 ---